 Important questions about vaccination

-Having concerns about the safety of the vaccines?
-Wondering about the possible side effects?
-UCLA Health’s vaccine information hub and FAQ give a comprehensive overview of the science behind the vaccines, what you can expect during and after a vaccination, and other vaccine-related issues.
+Have questions about the safety of the vaccines or boosters?
+UCLA Health’s vaccine information hub and FAQ give a comprehensive overview of the science behind the vaccines and boosters, what you can expect during and after a shot, and other vaccine-related issues.